Darhlilove/self-taught-full-stack-journey/README.md

+# My Full-Stack Development Journey

-This is my journey to full-stack software development, after two unsuccessfully attempts in the past.
-This time it is going to be a self-taught path, following the guide created by Abdel Altarazi (link: https://github.com/aaltarazi98/fullstack-guide-2022).
+Welcome to my personal journey towards becoming a full-stack software developer!
+After two unsuccessful attempts in the past, I am embarking on a self-taught path this time.
+I’m following the comprehensive guide created by [Abdel Altarazi](https://github.com/aaltarazi98/fullstack-guide-2022).

+## Learning Path

-A summary of the path is as follows:
+Here’s a summary of the topics I will be covering:

-- CSS & HTML
+- **CSS & HTML**
-- JavaScript
+- **JavaScript**
-- Git & GitHub
+- **Git & GitHub**
-- Build a project with Git, vanilla CSS, HTML, and JS
+- **Build a Project**: Using Git, vanilla CSS, HTML, and JS
-- Node.js & NPM
+- **Node.js & NPM**
-- React.js
+- **React.js**
-- TypeScript
+- **TypeScript**
-- Build a project with React.js in TypeScript
+- **Build a Project**: Using React.js with TypeScript
-- Express.js
+- **Express.js**
-- MongoDB & PostgreSQL
+- **MongoDB & PostgreSQL**
-- Build a full-stack project with either MERN or PERN (or BOTH)
+- **Build a Full-Stack Project**: Using either MERN or PERN (or both)
-- Bonus material, and projects with bonus material
+- **Bonus Material**: Additional resources and projects
-- Build my portfolio & resume
+- **Build My Portfolio & Resume**
-- LC & Sending out Applications
+- **LeetCode & Job Applications**

+## Support and Contributions

 All support and guidance are welcome.
+If you have any advice, resources, or just want to connect, please feel free to reach out!

+## Wish Me Success!

+Thank you for visiting my repository.
+I am excited about this journey and looking forward to learning and growing through it.
 Wish me success!